|II.||School of Nursing & Health Studies Core Requirements|

 Candidates for the bachelor’s degree in the School of Nursing & Health Studies must complete the following graduation requirements:

-- Successful completion of 37–43 or more courses (depending on major);
+- Successful completion of 120 or more credits (depending on major);

 - Completion of the School of Nursing & Health Studies Core requirements;